jford1906/prof.clontz.org/classes/2017/01/ma126/index.md

 All material for this course is available at no cost at [prof.clontz.org/resources/calculus-2][text].
-Students are welcome to use *University Calculus: Early Transcendentals (3rd Ed)* or any other textbook as a supplemental resource, but it is not required.
+Students are welcome to use *University Calculus: Early Transcendentals (3rd Ed)* or any other textbook as a supplemental resource, but it is not required and no homework from this text will be assigned.

-Students must bring an internet-enabled device to every class, such as a tablet or smartphone.
-This device will be used to access the provided online resources, but cannot be used during Quizzes or Assessments.
+Teams will have access to computer stations in the TeamUSA Classroom, but will need to print materials or bring an internet-enabled device for use in class on Fridays in ILB.

 ## Team Formation